USEPA/AMET/docs/AMET_User_Guide_v15.md

 to analyze the AMET tables and with the output from the analysis (plots and data).

-Example air quality and met analysis scripts are located in $AMETBASE/scripts/analysis/aqExample and $AMETBASE/scripts/analysis/metExample_wrf, respectively.
+Example air quality and met analysis scripts are located in `$AMETBASE/scripts_analysis/aqExample` and `$AMETBASE/scripts_analysis/metExample_wrf`, respectively.
-Within each of these directories are C-shell wrapper scripts and a subdirectory called **input_files** containing a R configuration input file with similar names as the analysis scripts (e.g., run\_timeseries.csh and timeseries.input).
-These two files set up everything that is necessary to configure and run the underlying AMET analysis R script (located in
+Within each of these directories are C-shell wrapper scripts and a subdirectory called **input_files** containing a R configuration input file with similar names as the analysis scripts (e.g., `run_timeseries.csh` and `input_files/timeseries.input`).
+These two files set up everything that is necessary to configure and run the underlying AMET analysis R script (located in `$AMETBASE/R_analysis_code`).
-$AMETBASE/R_analysis_code).
 In AMETv1.5+ the R configuration input file was split into an input and a static.input file (e.g., timeseries.input and timeseries.static.input).
 This was mostly done to simplify the configuration for a new AMET GUI, but also helps distinquish settings a user can modify with static settings fundamental to the main R script.
-Also new to AMETv1.5+ is a universal confguration input file (run_info_MET.R) that can be used for all scripts and the GUI.
+Also new to AMETv1.5+ is a universal confguration input file (`input_files/run_info_MET.R`) that can be used for all scripts and the GUI.
 These changes are all backward compatible with older analysis scripts.
 The use of the C-shell interface allows users who are not very familiar with R to perform a set of predefined analyses with AMET.